smirarab/ASTRAL/README.template.md

 This should quickly finish.
 There are also other sample input files under `test_data/` that can be used.

-ASTRAL can be run from any directories.
+ASTRAL can be run from any directory.
 You just need to run `java -jar /path/to/astral/__astral.jar__`.
 Also, you can move `__astral.jar__` to any location you like and run it from there, but note that you need to move the `lib` directory as well.